 Do many of your readers reside outside English-speaking countries?
 Or do they reside in the US, UK or Australia, but are not fluent in English?
 Do you need help communicating with these readers?
 You have come to the right place.

-I have given a number of presentation on writing for global audiences, most recently at the 2015 conference of the American Medical Writers Association in San Antonio, Texas.
-Here is a list of my presentations.
+I have given a number of presentation on writing for global audiences,including at the 2015 conference of the American Medical Writers Association in San Antonio, Texas.

 Over the years, I have edited documents for various organizations that included members with limited English skills, as well as a speech delivered to an immigrant audience.
 One of my recent projects involved not only translating a presentation into English, but also adapting that translation for an audience of Russian speakers.